-Before closing, we should address several limitations of the present work.
-Ironically, the most serious limitation rests on a feature of the present work that may also be regarded as one of its greatest strengths: In all three studies, participants described betrayals that transpired in ongoing relationships.
+one of its greatest strengths: In all three studies, participants described betrayals that transpired in ongoing relationships.
 This approach enabled us to address some important gaps in the forgiveness literature; we were able to study betrayal interactions in real time, study both victim and perpetrator behavior (and perceptions of partner behavior) during the forgiveness process, and learn how both victims and perpetrators perceive the aftermath of betrayal and forgiveness.
-However, it could be argued that all of the couples in Study 1 and Study 3 experienced at least some degree of forgiveness and reconciliation, else the couples would not have lived to tell their tales.
-The procedures employed in Study 2 - asking individuals to complete diary records of betrayals in their dating relationships as they occurred - are not subject to this critique, but the betrayals captured with this method were comparatively mild.
+However, it could be argued that all of the couples in Studies 1 and 3 experienced at least some degree of forgiveness and reconciliation; otherwise, the couples would not have lived to tell their tales.
+The procedures employed in Study 2-asking individuals to complete diary records of betrayals in their dating relationships as they occurred-are not subject to this critique, but the betrayals captured with this method were comparatively mild.
 Due to this limitation, our findings about the forgiveness process may be limited to describing how the forgiveness process unfolds in ongoing relationships; it remains to be seen whether the same processes and relationships among our model constructs apply to betrayals that occur in relationships that dissolve.
-Future studies should employ longitudinal methods to explore betrayal incidents of even greater consequence, toward determining whether the very survival of a relationship is influenced by dyadic forgiveness processes.
+Future studies should employ longitudinal methods to explore betrayal incidents of even greater consequence, toward determining whether the survival of a relationship is influenced by dyadic forgiveness processes.

 A second limitation stems from the fact that many of our findings rest on self-report ratings of one's own or a partner's behavior.
 It is reassuring that partners exhibit moderate to good agreement in their descriptions of one another's behavior.
 Nevertheless, given that self-report measures are vulnerable to bias, our Study 1 analyses of observers' ratings are particularly compelling.
 However, given that Study 1 did not assess betrayal resolution and relationship quality, future studies might seek to examine interaction-based elements of the forgiveness process by studying interactions regarding both resolved and unresolved betrayal incidents.
-Such studies would also allow for studying additional aspects of the forgiveness process, such as perceived sincerity of amends and forgiveness, that we did not include in these studies.
+Such studies would also allow for studying additional aspects of the forgiveness process, such as perceived sincerity of amends and forgiveness that we did not include in these studies.

 A third limitation is that although we examined betrayal role in Studies 1 and 3, it must be recognized that all three studies ultimately are nonexperimental.
 Therefore, we cannot form confident conclusions regarding the causal relations among amends, forgiveness, and betrayal resolution.
 Although the residualized lagged analyses we performed in Study 1 suggest that perpetrator amends may causally precede victim forgiveness, definitive causal evidence will require experimental work regarding perpetrator-victim interaction (e.g., via the use of priming techniques, false feedback regarding perpetrator behavior).
 These methods often require a tradeoff between control and artificiality.
 In the case of real romantic relationships, there are also ethical problems associated with manipulating betrayal or amends, particularly when we seek to study severe betrayal incidents.
 Although we cannot draw causal conclusions on the basis of the present work, we performed diverse confound analyses to help rule out several potential alternative explanations, such as socially desirable responding or commitment to a relationship.
 Finally, the external validity of our findings may be questioned, in that our findings rest on evidence provided by North American participants.
-For example, work employing role-playing methods suggests that in organizational settings, amends following promise-breaking is regarded as significantly more appropriate by Japanese undergraduates than by American undergraduates (Takaku, 2000).
+For example, work employing role-playing methods suggests that in organizational settings, amends following promise breaking is regarded as significantly more appropriate by Japanese undergraduates than by American undergraduates (Takaku, 2000).